Anglo Pacific seeks to maintain the highest standards in all areas of its business.

 The Company has policies and procedures in place to ensure that all Directors, officers, employees, consultants, advisors, business partners, and anyone else who may be acting on its behalf, are aware of their responsibilities in this area.
 The Company actively promotes a transparent approach to all of its business dealings and expect employees to adopt a zero tolerance attitude to corruption.
 Employees are encouraged to report any potential or apparent misconduct in accordance with the Company’s internal whistle-blowing policy and any employee that refuses to pay bribes, or raises any issues honestly, and in good faith, will be supported by the Group.

 The Company chooses business partners and counterparties carefully, based on merit and reputation, and only works with persons of known integrity, who it believes will act consistently with its own standards.
 The Company does not make facilitation payments.
 Where business is conducted in countries with laws that are less restrictive than the Company’s policies and procedures, it will seek to follow its own policies and procedures, promoting its standard of integrity wherever possible.

 The health and safety of the Group’s employees is of fundamental importance and is a responsibility it takes seriously.
-During 2015, the Group implemented a new health and safety policy and undertook an office risk assessment.
 The Group’s small size allows the day-to-day responsibility to remain at Board level, being monitored by the Chief Executive Officer.
-Furthermore, a commitment to health and safety is a fundamental component of any mining project, and, as part of the Group’s investment decision process, consultants with the requisite expertise are engaged to assist in identifying and mitigating any such risks.
+The Group has both a health and safety policy and office risk assessments in place, which are reviewed on an annual basis.
+Furthermore, a commitment to health and safety is a fundamental component of any mining project, and, as part of the Group’s investment decision process, consultants with the requisite expertise are engaged to assist in identifying and mitigating any such risks

-Following the Group’s move to a new office at the end of 2014, power consumption has been monitored in 2015 and the Group will look to improve this going forward.
+Following the Group’s move to a new office at the end of 2014, power consumption has been monitored and has improved by 14%.